-Although Senegalese consumers' purchasing habits are becoming increasingly like those in developed economies, there are still many considerations to be aware of when trying to market.
-U.S. food products in Senegal.
-U.S. suppliers should determine whether their product has market access and then consider the pricing relative to Senegalese incomes.
+U.S. agri-foods are underrepresented in West Africa, and exports underperform compared to origins in Europe, Asia, and South America.
+The most important questions exporters can ask themselves include: Are consumers aware of my product?; Does my product have a space in the Senegalese market basket?; and Am I able to make the effort to build market presence in a small but growing market?.
+If yes, then the next thing to consider is pricing relative to Senegalese incomes.
 As a rule of thumb, a product is likely to be at least two to three times more costly than the U.S. freight on board (FOB) prices after it reaches the retail shelf.
-Exporters interested in entering the market should prepare to start small, meet special labeling requirements, ship mixed or partial containers, and will need to be persistent and patient to grow their business.
+Exporters interested in entering the market should prepare to start small, ship mixed or partial containers, and will need to be persistent and patient to grow their business.
 For more information, please read our GAIN report.